 Overhead bins for carry-on baggage would be replaced by compartments under the second elevated row of seats.

-So I very highly doubt that any one of us will be sitting in this type of seat anytime soon.
+I highly doubt that any of us will be sitting in this type of seat anytime soon.

-Today, United Airlines became the first airline to place an order for supersonic planes built by Boom Supersonic, up to Boom Overture aircraft to be delivered starting in 2029 (these can fly at speed twice as fast as current airliners).
+Yes, speaking of aviation innovation, United Airlines became the first airline to place an order for supersonic planes built by Boom Supersonic the same week as this seat concept was unveiled.
+United has ordered up to 50 Boom Overture aircraft to be delivered starting in 2029 (these can fly at a speed twice as fast as current airliners).

 We already talked about a few very popular airplane seat concepts, so here are the links if you want to explore these once again.

-Finally, the AvioInteriors stand-up seats were really the most promising, as these could theoretically allow even more people on a plane to reduce ticket prices significantly!
+The AvioInteriors stand-up seats were the most promising, as these could theoretically allow even more people on a plane to reduce ticket prices significantly!

-Want to get all important updates for Canadian travelers?
+Want to get all the important updates for Canadian travelers?

-The Chaise Longue economy seat concept is probably not going to be installed on a commercial airline any time soon, but it’s nice to see that there is at least some form of innovation being considered to improve the economy class passenger experience on flights.
+The Chaise Longue economy seat concept is probably not going to be installed on a commercial airline any time soon, but it’s nice to see that there is at least some form of innovation being considered to try and shake things up within economy class!

-What do you think of this seat concept?
+What do you think of this airplane seat concept?
 Tell us in the comments below.